 ADB-Afghanistan Partnership Strategy

-COBP 2014-2015 is aligned with selected development priorities in the ANDS and the national priority programs.
-It supports inclusive growth by focusing on infrastructure investments that will lead to higher economic growth, connecting poor people to markets, and increasing access of poor people to basic productive assets and social services.
+The COBP is aligned with selected development priorities in the ANDS and the national priority programs.
+It will promote inclusive economic growth, regional integration, gender equity, governance and capacity development, and private sector development.

 Country Operations Business Plans